jpegleg/mihno/README.md

 ```
 0^L^B^A^A`^G^B^A^C^D^@�
 ```
-That blob (any data the client sends in shorter than 4096) is then followed by NULLs filling the rest of the buffer as well `^@` in M I H N O that default terminals will read as blank spaces unless you view "invisible" characters.
+That blob (any data the client sends in shorter than 4096 unless a new line is reached) is then followed by NULLs filling the rest of the buffer as well `^@` in M I H N O that default terminals will read as blank spaces unless you view "invisible" characters.
 The buffer set is 4096, that can be adjusted as needed in main.rs.
-Any data longer or after the 4096 is not read unless the client starts a new TCP connection.
+Any data longer or after the 4096 is not read, and a new line or return sequence will also terminate the stream unless the client starts a new TCP connection.

 An example of log4shell LDAP bind vs a regular bind, here is the log4shell bind: